monpeco/USMx-STV1.1x/week6/test_case_and_report.md

 Further, it is important to differentiate requirements from design documents.
 Requirements should not talk about “how” to do something and design specs should not talk about “why” to do things.

 ---

+#### Functional vs Non-Functional test cases

+We have been discussing many different tests and different test techniques but most had one thing in common - they all concentrated on the functional requirements of the system or in other words its function and behavior.
+The one exception was the usability testing.

+So let’s talk a little about a different test emphasis which is equally important – non-functional requirements.
+Non-functional requirement is not concerned with the functionality of the system but rather the operation and serviceable.
+So the common non-functional requirements include systems usability, performance, scalability, security, serviceability, logging, reliability, and so forth.

+Non-functional requirements normally apply to the whole system and have to be tested as such.
+That is why they are usually executed once the code is integrated and have been function tested.
+An example of non-functional testing is performance testing discussed below.

+---

+#### Performance Testing